What is Fingerprinting?

 - TLS Curves: The specific elliptic curves used in ECC, a type of public-key cryptography used in the TLS protocol.

-TLS fingerprinting has been a topic of research for several years, leading to the development of several tools and techniques.
-Notable examples include JA3, developed by John Althouse, Jeff Atkinson, and Josh Atkins of Salesforce, which uses a hash of the client's SSL/TLS parameters as a unique identifier for effective tracking and analysis of SSL/TLS traffic.
+TLS fingerprinting has been a topic of research for several years, with a number of tools and techniques developed from that work.
+Notable examples include JA3, developed by John Althouse, Jeff Atkinson, and Josh Atkins of Salesforce, which uses a hash of the client's SSL/TLS parameters as a unique identifier for tracking and analysing SSL/TLS traffic.
 Another tool, Mercury by David McGrew and Blake Anderson, can be used to fingerprint client connections and identify the device, operating system, and application making the connection.

 TLS fingerprinting has a variety of uses, including bot protection, DDoS protection, malware identification and client identification.
-By enabling organizations to identify and characterize the unique attributes of a client's TLS implementation, TLS fingerprinting can help improve network security and protect against malicious traffic.
+By enabling organisations to identify and characterise the attributes of a client's TLS implementation, TLS fingerprinting can improve network security and help protect against malicious traffic.

 Representation of a TLS Fingerprint

-The raw JA3 signatures are represented by the following fields which is then hashed with MD5:
+Raw JA3 signatures are represented by the following fields, which are then hashed with MD5:

 SSLVersion, Cipher, SSLExtension, EllipticCurve, EllipticCurvePointFormat